peter-gergely-horvath/dyna4jdbc/README.md

 dyna4jdbc is a JDBC driver implementation written in the Java programming language.
 It enables the user to execute dynamic JVM languages or console-oriented external programs through the JDBC API, captures the output generated and parses it to a standard JDBC ResultSet, which the caller application can process further.

+This approach combines the power of dynamic languages with the rich ecosystem of reporting and data visualisation tools, that support the JDBC standard.
+You can for example write a complex Groovy/Scala/JavaScript/Jython etc. JVM script or call any console application (Shell script, Python, R language, etc.) and visualize or process the results further from your favourite JDBC-compatible tool.

 ## How does it work?

 Any dynamic JVM language (including JavaScript, Groovy, Scala, Jython etc.)  which supports the standard Java ScriptEngine API, or console-oriented external application (Shell-script, Perl, Python etc.) can be called via this driver.
-The output is assumed to be a TAB (\t) delimited tabular result, which can be retrieved as a Java JDBC ResultSet from any JDBC-enabled client application.
-This approach combines the power of dynamic languages with the rich ecosystem of reporting and data visualisation tools, that support the JDBC standard.
+The output is captured and is assumed to be a TAB (\t) delimited tabular result, which is parsed by the driver can be retrieved as a Java JDBC ResultSet from any JDBC-enabled client application.

 ## Status and availability